zdave-parity/jam-np/simple.md

 judgment, declaring the work-report to either be valid or invalid, as soon as this has been determined.

-Any judgments produced should also be broadcast to the validator set(s) for the epoch(s) following the block(s) in which the audited work-report was declared available.
-This is to ensure the judgments are available for block authors to include in the disputes extrinsic.
+Any judgments produced should also be broadcast to the validator set(s) succeeding the relevant auditor set(s).
+This is to ensure the judgments are available to all block authors capable of including them in a disputes extrinsic.
 For positive judgments, this broadcasting may optionally be deferred until a negative judgment for the work-report is observed (which may never happen).

+On receipt of a new negative judgment for a work-report that the node is responsible for auditing (as determined by the epoch index):

+- The node should obtain the work-report using CE 136 if it does not already have it.
-On receipt of a new negative judgment for a work-report that the node is (potentially) responsible for auditing, the judgment should be forwarded to all other known auditors that are neighbours in the grid structure.
+- The negative judgment should be forwarded to all other known auditors that are neighbours in the grid structure.
 The intent of this is to increase the likelihood that negative judgments are seen by all auditors.
+- The node should audit the work-report, if it has not already done so, publishing its own judgment following this.

 ```
 Validity = 0 (Invalid) OR 1 (Valid) (Single byte)